awsdocs/amazon-ses-developer-guide/doc-source/notification-examples.md

   }
 ```

-## Amazon SNS Complaint Notification Examples<a name="notification-examples-complaint"></a>
+## Amazon SNS complaint notification examples<a name="notification-examples-complaint"></a>

-This section contains examples of complaint notifications with and without a feedback report provided by the email receiver that sent the feedback\.
+This section contains examples of complaint notifications, with and without a feedback report, provided by the email receiver that sent the feedback\.

-### Complaint Notification With a Feedback Report<a name="notification-examples-complaint-with-feedback"></a>
+### Complaint notification with a feedback report<a name="notification-examples-complaint-with-feedback"></a>

 The following is an example of a complaint notification that contains a feedback report and the original email headers\.
 When complaint notifications are not configured to include the original email headers, the `mail` object within the notifications does not include the `headersTruncated`, `headers`, and `commonHeaders` fields\.